mandycm/index_sorting/README.md

 **Data Input**: FCS file from the MoFlo-Astrios

 **Data Output**:
+Two CSV files get generated from this script:
 1. CSV file containing well position of a sorted event and its signal in all the recorded parameters
 2. CSV file containing the header information